anjanavadp/Telecom-Churn-Machine-Learning-Classification-Problem/README.md

   **b) The ‘action’ phase:** *The customer experience starts to sore in this phase, for e.g. he/she gets a compelling offer from a  competitor, faces unjust charges, becomes unhappy with service quality etc. In this phase, the customer usually shows different behaviour than the ‘good’ months.
 Also, it is crucial to identify high-churn-risk customers in this phase, since some corrective actions can be taken at this point (such as matching the competitor’s offer/improving the service quality etc.)*

   **c) The ‘churn’ phase:** *In this phase, the customer is said to have churned.
 You define churn based on this phase.
 Also, it is important to note that at the time of prediction (i.e. the action months), this data is not available to you for prediction.
 Thus, after tagging churn as 1/0 based on this phase, you discard all data corresponding to this phase.*

+BUSINESS OBJECTIVE:
+The business objective is to predict the churn in the last month using the features from the first three months.
+To accomplish this business objective, following key points are noteworthy:

+1) It is important to understand the typical customer behaviour during churn.
+2) It is expected of us to analyse customer-level data of a leading telecom firm, build predictive models to identify customers at high risk of churn and identify the main indicators of churn.
+3) To use the usage-based definition to define churn.